+'''

 open iSeries_hostname

 user userid password

-cd iSeries_library_name
+cd iSeries_library_name or IFS path name

 lcd PC_folder_name

+quote site namefmt 1 (for IFS transfers only)

 bin

 get qdsetmap

 mget TSI

 quit

+'''

-The "open" subcommand tells FTP which iSeries to connect to The "user" subcommand allows you to type in your user ID and password, separated by a space The "cd " subcommand allows you to specify the iSeries library name that contains the CDMaker take image files to retrieve The "lcd" subcommand allows you to specify which PC folder to put the retrieved files in to The "bin" subcommand sets FTP in to binary mode The "get" subcommand retrieves the QDSETMAP file from the iSeries library specified The "mget" subcommand gets all of the CDMaker tape image files from the iSeries library specified ftp -n -i -s:c:\temp\ftpscript.txt
+The "open" subcommand tells FTP which iSeries to connect to

+The "user" subcommand allows you to type in your user ID and password, separated by a space The "cd " subcommand allows you to specify the iSeries library name that contains the CDMaker take image files to retrieve

+The "lcd" subcommand allows you to specify which PC folder to put the retrieved files in to

+The "bin" subcommand sets FTP in to binary mode

+The "quote" and \namefmt\ subcommands tells FTP to use IFS file notation.
+Only use this when the NENDCDM BLDTYPE used was \IFS (not required for BLDTYPE \LIB)

+The "get" subcommand retrieves the QDSETMAP file from the iSeries library specified ftp -n -i -s:c:\temp\ftpscript.txt

-The "quit" subcommand closes the FTP session.
+The "mget" subcommand gets all of the CDMaker tape image files from the iSeries library specified The "quit" subcommand closes the FTP session.